 My first major entrepreneurial enterprise should have made me a millionaire before I reached age thirty.
 Instead, it went down in flames.
 I learned a lot in The School of Hard Knocks.
 Cost me almost as much as my college education–but no one ever sent me a sheepskin to hang on my wall.
 Glad I didn’t give up my day job!

 Since then I’ve lost track of all the startups I’ve been involved in.
 Some were successful.
 Some were duds.
 And a couple were home runs–most notably a LASIK company I co-founded which started with one location in 1998 and by the end of 2000 had eighteen centers nationwide.
 I sold my equity in 2001, which led to me selling my ownership in four optometry practices, effectively semi-retiring at age 45.

 In 2001 became a co-founder of a medical development company that syndicated physician-owned surgery centers, imaging centers, sleep centers and specialty hospitals.

 In 2010 I co-founded a Christian publishing company known as Cruciform Press.
 The word, cruciform, means “the shape of the cross.”
 Its focus is on publishing gospel-centered, Christ-exalting, easy-to-read, theologically-rich, relevant books that can be read from cover-to-cover in 2-3 hours.
 Cruciform Press published more than three dozen titles in the years I was involved in the company.

-My current start-up is Sight4All, Inc which is developing TESA, The Eye Scan App.
+My most recent start-up is Sight4All, Inc which is developing TESA, The Eye Scan App.
 It measures a person’s glasses prescription using nothing but an iPhone camera.
 I am a co-founder and served as Vice President of Business Development during the first four years from the inception of the company.